protikdas/wounds-dashboard/README.md

 ### API

-Please note that this application is only usable with a custom API running on localhost at port "http://0.0.0.0:3000";
+Please note that this application is only usable with a custom API running locally at port "http://0.0.0.0:3000".

 For the purpose of live demonstration, a version of this api is live at "https://wounds-demo-api.herokuapp.com".
-However, this api may be taken down at any moment.
+However, this api may be taken down at any time.

 ## Built With

 - React (JavaScript Library)

   React was chosen as the JavaScript library to seamlessly render different views based on user interaction and changes in data in the app.
-It was also possible to make the app very modular and pass down properties to different child components that depend on the same data from a high level component.
+Using React also helped make the app very modular, and allowed the implementation of higher level components to improve code reusability.

 - Redux (JavaScript Library)

-  Redux was used to manage the application state, resulting in a centralized state (one source of truth), and it was much easier to predict state updates throughout the app.
+  Redux was used to manage the application state, resulting in a centralized state (one source of truth), and it was much easier to plan and thus predict state updates all throughout the app.

 - LESS (CSS Preprocessor)

   LESS was used for styling the app and to declare variables to store different color hex codes and font names to be used globally throughout the app.
-Webbpack precompiler scripts were added to compile the LESS to broswer-readable CSS for both dev and production modes.
+Webpack precompiler scripts were added to compile the LESS code to broswer-readable CSS code for both dev and production environments.

 ## Author